Repositories

 • Navigate to the olleb/kafka repository.

-• Click on the SHA256 value located under MANIFEST section of the 3.2.1 tag to view the layers dashboard.
+• Under the MANIFEST section of the 4.0.0 tag, click the SHA256 value to open the image layers dashboard.

 image pushed2